 It is also important that the quality assurance processes of both HEIs and UKÄ builds on ESG as it effects UKÄ’s membership in the European Association for Quality Assurance in Higher Education (ENQA).

 ENQA is a member organisation for national quality assurance agencies in the European area for higher education.
 To join ENQA, a quality assurance agency must meet ENQA’s requirements.
 These requirements, in turn, are based on ESG’s principles for external quality assurance of HEIs’ operations and on the principles to which the quality assurance agencies are to adhere.

 Membership in ENQA is thus evidence that national quality assurance of higher education adheres to ESG.
 The former Swedish National Agency for Higher Education (since 2013 the Swedish Higher Education Authority, UKÄ) was previously a member but became an affiliate member in 2012 when a review showed that the Agency did not meet ESG standards.
-UKÄ intends to apply for full membership in ENQA.
+UKÄ is in the process of applying for full membership in ENQA.

 To meet ENQA’s requirements, the reviews of the quality assurance agency are to include monitoring and enhancement of quality work.
 ESG also requires that the quality assurance agency is autonomous and acts independently.
 Autonomy is important for ensuring that processes and decisions are only based on objective grounds.
 This refers to both organisational and operative autonomy and autonomy when taking formal decisions.
 The member quality assurance agencies in ENQA are subjected to an external review at least once every five years to ensure they adhere to ESG.